mquezada13/meat-consumption-analysis/reports/data_modeling_report.md

   - dietary composition
   - population-weighted targets

-The current model is best interpreted as a **descriptive and predictive tool**, not a causal estimator.
+The model should be interpreted as a **descriptive and predictive tool**, not a causal estimator.